 Day 10: Malapascua – Coron

-After those wonderful, relaxed days in Malapascua, today a long journey to Coron awaits.
-To do it, you’ll need to:
+After those wonderful, relaxed days in Malapascua, today you’ve got a long journey to Coron ahead.
+To get there, you’ll need to:

-1. Boat from Malapascua to Maya.
+1. Take the boat from Malapascua to Maya.
 If possible, take the first boat, which leaves around 7:00.

-2. From Maya to Cebu by bus/van or private taxi.
-If you go by bus, once at the North Bus Terminal, you’ll need to take a taxi to Mactan Cebu Airport.
+2. Travel from Maya to Cebu by bus/van or private taxi.
+If you go by bus, once you arrive at the North Bus Terminal, you’ll need to take a taxi to Mactan Cebu Airport.

-3. Flight from Cebu to Coron.
-It’s very important to allow plenty of time to make it from Malapascua.
-It’s common to take a flight around 14:00 so you’re not rushed.
+3. Take a flight from Cebu to Coron.
+It’s very important to allow plenty of time to get there from Malapascua.
+It’s usually safest to book a flight at around 14:00 so you’re not rushed.

-4. Van from the airport to your hotel (about 30 minutes).
-You can reserve your seat here.
+4. Take a van from the airport to your hotel (about 30 minutes).
+You can book your seat here.

-You can read much more about all of this in How to get to Coron.
+You can read more about all of this in How to get to Coron.

-ALTERNATIVE OPTION: If, for whatever reason, you can’t find Cebu–Coron flights that fit your dates because of the schedule, one idea is to leave Malapascua on day 9 on the last boat (around 16:30), overnight in Cebu (we recommend this hotel near the airport), and the next morning (day 10) fly early to Coron.
-That way you could also make good use of the day in Coron—your call!
+ALTERNATIVE OPTION: If, for any reason, you can’t find Cebu–Coron flights that work for your dates and schedule, one idea is to leave Malapascua on day 9, on the last boat (around 16:30), stay overnight in Cebu (we recommend this hotel near the airport), and fly to Coron early the next morning (day 10).
+That way you could also make the most of your day in Coron—your call!

-You’ll likely arrive in Coron late, but if you have time you could go for a soak in the Maquinit Hot Springs or watch the sunset from Mt.
-Tapyas or from the rooftop of Hop Hostel, our favorite spot.
-You’ll find all these plans in detail in Things to do in Coron.
+You’ll probably arrive in Coron late, but if you have time, you could soak in the Maquinit Hot Springs or watch the sunset from Mt.
+Tapyas or on the rooftop of Hop Hostel, our favorite spot.
+You’ll find all these ideas in detail in Things to do in Coron.

 20-day trip to the Philippines, Coron